 After the start of digoxin therapy and at regular intervals to ensure that drug levels are within therapeutic range (not too low or too high as to be toxic)

-No special preparation is needed, but timing of sample collection is important.
-When having your blood drawn, tell the person taking your sample when you took your last dose of digoxin.
+No special preparation is needed, but timing of sample collection is important, and you may be instructed to have your blood drawn a specific number of hours after your last dose of digoxin, typically 6-8 hours.
+When having your blood drawn, tell the person collecting your blood sample when you took your last dose of digoxin.

-A digoxin test is used to monitor the concentration of the drug in the blood.
+A digoxin test is used to monitor the drug level in the blood.
 The dose of digoxin prescribed may be adjusted depending on the level measured.
-A healthcare practitioner may order one or more digoxin tests when a person begins treatment to determine if the initial dosage is within therapeutic range and then order it at regular intervals to ensure that the therapeutic level is maintained.
-A digoxin test may also be used to determine if someone's symptoms are due to an insufficient amount of the drug or to digoxin toxicity.
+Your healthcare practitioner may order one or more digoxin tests when you begin treatment to determine if the initial dosage is within therapeutic range and then order it at regular intervals to ensure that the therapeutic level is maintained.
+A digoxin test may also be used to determine if symptoms are due to an insufficient amount of the drug or to digoxin toxicity.

 A healthcare practitioner will order the test to measure digoxin at the beginning of drug therapy to ensure correct dosage.
 Digoxin takes approximately one to two weeks to reach a steady level in the blood and in the target organ, the heart.
-A test done at that time will reflect more accurately whether a person is receiving the right amount of digoxin.
+A test done at that time will reflect more accurately whether you are receiving the right amount of digoxin.

-Once the dosage level is determined, routine monitoring of digoxin levels, at a frequency determined by the healthcare practitioner, will verify correct dosage.
+Once the dose is determined, routine monitoring of digoxin levels, at a frequency determined by your healthcare practitioner, will verify correct dosage.

-A digoxin test may be ordered when it is suspected that levels are too low in someone who is taking the medication and has symptoms of heart failure, such as:
+A digoxin test may be ordered when it is suspected that levels are too low if you are taking the medication and have symptoms of heart failure, such as:

-The test may be ordered when toxicity is suspected and the affected person has signs and symptoms such as:
+The test may be ordered when toxicity is suspected and you have signs and symptoms such as:

 Changes in health status can affect levels of digoxin and its ability to control symptoms.
-Digoxin tests may be done, and the dose adjusted if necessary, when someone experiences a physiologic change that may affect blood levels and effectiveness of digoxin, for example, kidney or thyroid problems, cancer, or stomach or intestinal illness.
+Digoxin tests may be done, and the dose adjusted if necessary, when you have conditions that may affect blood levels and effectiveness of digoxin, such as kidney or thyroid problems, cancer, or stomach or intestinal illness.

-For congestive heart failure, the ideal range of levels of digoxin in the blood, known as the therapeutic range, may be between 0.5 and 0.8 ng/mL.
+For congestive heart failure, the therapeutic range may be between 0.5 and 0.8 nanograms/milliliter (ng/mL).
 Each person's response to medications is different.
-Many factors, including kidney function and concurrent medications, may be involved.
-If someone's symptoms do not improve or if the person is experiencing side effects, then the healthcare provider may need to adjust the digoxin dose up or down according to that person's needs.
+Many factors, including kidney function and use of other medications, may be involved.
+If your symptoms do not improve or if you experience side effects, then your healthcare provider may need to adjust the digoxin dose up or down according to your needs.

 When prescribed digoxin, you should discuss with your healthcare provider and pharmacist all other prescription and over-the-counter medications, dietary supplements, and herbal remedies you are taking.
 These can affect the level of digoxin in the blood and its effectiveness.
 Be sure to notify your healthcare provider about any changes in use of these products while you are taking digoxin.

-Digoxin is primarily cleared from the system by the kidneys.
-When someone has kidney problems, the person's healthcare provider may want to monitor kidney function and blood potassium levels since kidney dysfunction and low levels of potassium can result in symptoms of digoxin toxicity.
+Digoxin is primarily cleared from the body by the kidneys.
+If you have kidney problems, your healthcare provider may want to monitor kidney function and blood potassium levels since kidney dysfunction and low levels of potassium can result in symptoms of digoxin toxicity.